Description:

 - Failure to meet institutional guidelines for treatment with Nivolumab

-Recipient Inclusion Criteria for Initial and Subsequent TAA-T Cell Infusion
+Recipient Inclusion Criteria for Initial and Subsequent TAA-T Cell Infusions:

-- Patient has received at least 4 doses of Nivolumab
+- Patient has received at least 8 weeks of Nivolumab

-- All toxicities attributed to Nivolumab have resolved Steroids less than 0.5 mg/kg/day
+- Steroids less than 0.5 mg/kg/day prednisone or equivalent

 - Pulse oximetry of > 90% on room air